 In the past I often wrote about money, but when I followed the advice of all the “blogging experts” in order to create a “niche blog” that Google and readers would “love,” I took all those posts down.
 We had some interesting discussions during the housing bubble crisis, the 2008 crash, The Great Recession, etc. I still have those posts and comments saved in my unpublished archive and it’s interesting to go back and read them now.

-I realized recently while posting things in the Prudent & Prepared Homemaker discussion that if we are going to round out our cozy life pursuit here, we’re going to also address money.
+I realized recently while posting things that if we are going to round out our simple living pursuit here, we’re going to also address money.
 I don’t know about you, but pretty much every aspect of my life intersects in a significant way with my finances.
 Whether it is work, homeschooling, homemaking, health, parenting, or faith, they all impact and are impacted by my finances.

 At some point I may go into more about our individual financial and retirement situation, but I will never be one of those bloggers who gives a blow by blow account of our detailed finances each month.
 I will say at this point that we have some things working in our favor regarding retirement planning and others things not.